nickadam/powershell-cya/README.md

 Remove-CyaPassword -Name OldDefault
 ```

+Or, if you're comfortable, you could make some trivial changes to the config
+files directly, they are just JSON files.
+Changing the path to a file, or name
+of a variable won't break anything.

 ## More help

 Help documentation is available for each function in CYA.

 ```
 Help New-CyaConfig
 ```

 ## Development

+### Roadmap
+- Change password
+- Change path
+- Change encrypted file contents
+- Change variable name
+- Change variable value

 ### Running tests

 Tests are written in the [pester](https://pester.dev/) test framework.